eduardlio/learn-js-through-web/readme.md

 Superior Oourt of New York,
-Barry Bee Benson v. the Honey Industry
+Barry BEE Benson v. the Honey Industry

 is now in session.